nothing9537/nothing9537/README.md

 I have 3 years of experience behind me including learning, as well as an up to date and modern front-end development stack.
 I like to be in the trend of new technologies, to learn new things.

 ## 🚀 My technology stack 🚀
-Core Technology Stack: **React, TypeScript, SCSS, Styled Components, Next JS, Redux, Tailwind CSS, HTML, CSS**
+Core Technology Stack: **React, TypeScript, SCSS, Styled Components, Next JS, Redux, Tailwind CSS, HTML, CSS, Redux Toolkit**

 I am good at and use the following tools: **Webpack, ViteJS, ESLint, Storybook**